tobsdb/tobsdb/README.md

 ## TODO:

 - Work on the docs (Help wanted!!!)
-- Consider using some sort of sorted-map for store data
 - Transactions (could do map of [transation_id] -> [db_data] and the client has to include the transaction id to execute an operation on the transaction)
-- Tool for converting old tdb saved data to new save format (i.e. data -> { schema -> data })
-- Move from JSON to BSON
+- Move from JSON to BSON (or some other format, maybe protobuf???)
-- Write proper units tests, in Go, for each Request Handler
 - Work on Golang client
 - Work on tdb-cli